 0.229 linear feet (1 container)

-- Constance McLaughlin Green papers
+- Finding aid to the Constance McLaughlin Green collection

 - Description rules